 Seven year on we re-visited the island, and this time we took a notebook and a digital SLR to help us compile a daily diary for our Ascension Island visit in 2004/5

-For good measure there is also now an account of our 2006/7 Ascension Island visit when it took us three days between check in at Brize Norton and final take off from Manchester, so one wonders if that is eligible for an entry in the Guinness World Records book as the longest airport delay ever.
+We made our third and final visit to the island at Xmas 2006.
+An account of that 2006/7 Ascension Island visit when it took us three days between check in at Brize Norton and final take off from Manchester is also online.
+Afterwards we wondered if that is eligible for an entry in the Guinness World Records book as the longest airport delay ever.

-At the back end of the 90's Lynda spent a considerable time and effort into studying, and gaining a M.Sc. whilst holding down a full time job and I felt it only right her thesis gains a wider audience so we created a website for the contents of her thesis on Coloured hearing aids (or if you are from the USA that is Colored hearing aids) and that thesis is now available here
+At the back end of the 90's Lynda spent a considerable time and effort into studying, and gaining a M.Sc. whilst holding down a full time job.
+I felt it only right her thesis could gain a wider audience so we created a website for the contents of her thesis on Coloured hearing aids (or if you are from the USA that is Colored hearing aids) and that thesis is now available here

 The software section contains some hints and tips on the now arcane subject of IBM assembler, but which may still be of use to programmers new to mainframe assembler as the generation of programmers that originally wrote it are one by one picking up their bus passes and pensions.
-There is an account of the British Rail TOPS system where I first started writing software for a living.
+There is also an account of my experiences of the British Rail TOPS system, written in assembler, where I first started writing software for a living.